 - Testosterone gel may interfere with certain lab tests.
 Be sure your doctor and lab personnel know you are using testosterone gel.

 - Diabetes patients - Testosterone gel may affect your blood sugar.
 Check blood sugar levels closely.
 Ask your doctor before you change the dose of your diabetes medicine.

 - Large doses of testosterone gel may lower your sperm count.
 Discuss any questions or concerns with your doctor.

-- Lab tests, including liver function, complete blood cell counts, blood cholesterol, prostate-specific antigen (PSA), and blood testosterone, may be performed while you use testosterone gel.
+- Lab tests may be performed while you use testosterone gel.
 These tests may be used to monitor your condition or check for side effects.
 Be sure to keep all doctor and lab appointments.

 - Use testosterone gel with caution in the ELDERLY; they may be more sensitive to its effects, especially an enlarged prostate or prostate cancer.

 - PREGNANCY and BREAST-FEEDING: Testosterone gel is not approved for use in women.
 Testosterone gel may cause harm to the fetus.
 Do not use testosterone gel if you are pregnant.
 If you think you may be pregnant, contact your doctor right away.
 It is not known if this medicine is found in breast milk.
 Do not breast-feed while using testosterone gel.